Extensions of realizable Hamiltonian and complexity one GKM$_4$ graphs: Graphs, connections, invariant functions

 In order to avoid having to choose an ordering of the edges at each vertex, we introduce the following notation.
-Define a nondegenerate scalar product on $\Z \str v$ by requiring $\str v$ to be an orthonormal basis, i.e.,
+Define a nondegenerate scalar product on the free $\Z$-module $\Z\str v$ generated by the finite set $\str v$ by requiring $\str v$ to be an orthonormal basis, i.e.,

 where $\delta$ is the Kronecker delta.
 The connection $\nabla$ induces homomorphisms

 of $\Z$-modules by acting on the generators.